GamerRealm/dPots/README.md

 It is similar to FastPot but improved with cmds and configuration.

+If there is any issue or you need help, DM me on discord @Dubai#1454

 ## Why Open Source it?
 It is a really simple and basic plugin so I decieded to open source it.